jtchase08/joebot/README.md

 # joebot

-A simple chatbot using any OpenAI model you want.
+A simple client-side chatbot using any OpenAI model you want.

 Comes using GPT-3.5-Turbo.